 - Loop diuretics (e.g. furosemide)

 - Chemotherapy agents (e.g. cisplatin, bleomycin, and carboplatin)

 Of the medication, ototoxicity may be temporary and mild in small doses but the effect may be more pronounced with consumption of some of the chemotherapy agents used in managing cancer.
-Staff could still be at the workplace when under such medication regimes, especially with an ageing working population.
+With an ageing working population, employees could be under such medication regimes.

 Which are the high-risk industries?